dodgeblaster/jscourse/chapters/Day2/00_DOM-Basics.md

 ## Demo innerText with starter project 1

 ## Demo innerHTML with starter project 2
+- Discuss html css and js are written together and how html and css work inside a js file

 ## Exercise
 This exercise is the 3rd project in the starter projects for this section.